 The charitable organizations usually conduct fundraising programs to receive a lot of contributions.
 The majority of the contributions and donations made to the public charities are by the public.
 These contributions are used by charitable organizations to carry out their charitable operations.

-4. What's the difference between charities and private foundations?
+4. What is the difference between public charity and private foundation?

 Every exempt charitable organization is classified as either a public charity or a private foundation.
 Generally, organizations that are classified as public charities are those that:

 - Are churches, hospitals, or are qualified medical research organizations affiliated with hospitals and schools

 - Have an active program of fundraising and receive contributions from many sources

 - Receive income from activities that further the organization’s exempt purpose(s)

 - Actively function in a supporting relationship to one or more existing public charities.